 - Community Programs: for students of exhibition design and curation, public program development and delivery, and publishing.

-- People and Culture: for students of human resource or volunteer management.
+- People and Culture: for students of human resources or volunteer management.

 - Preservation and Conservation: for students of materials conservation.

-- Service Delivery and Design: for students in ALIA-recognised librarian and library technician courses, humanities or tourism.
+- Visitor & Information Services: for students in ALIA-recognised librarian and library technician courses, humanities or tourism.
 Other courses will also be considered.

 - StartSpace: for students of event management, community management, business or entrepreneurship.